-- The programme director is responsible for monitoring the quality of the educational programme.
-The programme director is responsible for evaluating the programme. - The programme-specific part details how the tuition in the programme is evaluated.
+- 1. The programme director is responsible for monitoring the quality of the educational programme and does so by applying annual Plan-Do-Check-Act cycles for the programme and for study units. - 2.
+The programme director is responsible for evaluating the programme. - 3.
+The programme director writes an annual programme development plan which is subject to advice from the programme committee. - 4.
+The programme-specific part details how the education in the programme is evaluated. - 5.
+Improvement points regarding the study units are made available to students and staff.

-Article 3.13 Facilities
+Article 3.13 Programme Committee